teewhydope/ContactsComposeMultiplatform/README.md

 - **Dependency Injection Framework**
   Decided to opt-in for Manual Dependency Injection because hilt only supports android for now and i found Koin a little bit complicated to setup and also requires many lines of code than necessary.
 Refer to ([covpass-android](https://github.com/Digitaler-Impfnachweis/covpass-android)) for a real world complete app using Manual DI

+- **Navigation**
+  I used [Precompose](https://github.com/Tlaster/PreCompose).
+I find it lightweight and easy to use.
+It is also very similar to jetpack navigation, and it's multiplatform..

 ### Links